SpatialOS concepts: authority and interest

 Authority and interest - what’s the difference?

-Authority in SpatialOS means that a worker instance does the computation relevant to a component.
-Authority also means the worker instance sends updates about that component to the SpatialOS entity database, so other worker instances know about the changes to the component.
-You can think of a worker instance which has authority over a component as having write access to the component.
-This is called “write access authority”.
+Authority in SpatialOS means that a worker instance does the computation relevant to an Actor.
+Authority also means the worker instance sends updates about that Actor to the SpatialOS entity database, so that other worker instances know about the changes to the Actor.